Baudin999/blog/_posts/2023-08-24-inheritance-is-bad.md

 you are reusing information either to display it differently, or to act upon differently.
 This is not bad, it is easy to refactor and easy to maintain.
 Reuse of functionality leads to all manner of type information being spread throughout the code.
-Generics, Generic type guards and interfaces all pop up becuase we want to reuse.
+Generics, Generic type guards and interfaces all pop up because we want to reuse.
 All of these features make refactoring your code a lot harder than it needs to be.

 #### Example of frailty